-The Plan sends new members a welcome packet that includes an IHA notification, provider directory, Evidence of Coverage (EOC), preventive care services, and other important plan information.
+The health plan sends new members a welcome packet that includes an initial health assessment (IHA) notification, provider directory, Evidence of Coverage (EOC), preventive care services, and other important plan information.
 Instructions are included for new members to schedule appointments with their PCPs.
-The Plan contacts new Medi-Cal members by phone after mailing the new member packet to discuss the importance of scheduling an IHA and to share other relevant information about members using their benefits.
-If the IHA has not occurred within 45 days of enrollment, the plan conducts a third member contact via phone.
+The health plan contacts new Medi-Cal members by telephone after mailing the new member packet to discuss the importance of scheduling an IHA and to share other relevant information about members using their benefits.
+If the IHA has not occurred within 45 days of enrollment, the plan conducts a third member contact via postcard.
 If a member, or the parent or guardian of a child member, refuses to have the IHA performed, it must be documented in the member's medical records.